VerifiedInc/VerifiedInc.github.io/README.md

 ### Deployment

 **Important:** Publishing to `master` will publish to [docs.unum.id](https://docs.unum.id/)!
-Please don't publish any real documentation yet, so deploy to a different branch like `private` using:
+Please don't publish any documentation by pushing directly to `master`.
+If one wants to see the deployment they can run locally using `yarn start` or one can deploy to a different branch like `private` using:

 ```console
 GIT_USER=<Your GitHub username> DEPLOYMENT_BRANCH=private USE_SSH=true yarn deploy
 ```

 If you don't include `DEPLOYMENT_BRANCH`, it defaults to master.

 However, you should *not* deploy from your local machine.
 There is now a CI job using Github Actions which will auto deploy when a tag with a preceding `v` is pushed to any branch.
 By convention we have been using the `dev` branch as the source of truth.
 That said, `v` tags should really only be pushed to `dev` branch.
 This triggers a "build" version of the docs that is auto committed to the `master` branch.
 Reiterating, no need to ever commit directly to master.